kupson/udp-hole-punching/TFTP-NAT-UHP.md

 ### Key Observations

-Sending a single packet to port 69 on the peer's external IP address allows NAT A to create a more permissive translation table entry due to the TFTP ALG behavior.
+Sending a single packet to port 69 on the peer's external IP address allows NAT A to create a more permissive translation table entry due to the TFTP ALG behaviour.

 This method can be combined with the classic approach by sending an additional UDP packet to port 69, ideally after a short timeout if standard hole punching fails.

-### Live example
+### Live Example

 Let's have two hosts: `m` and `s`, and see the responses they received from STUN servers: